• Skip to primary navigation

 These Chocolate Covered Strawberry Truffles are an easy, low sugar chocolate recipe, perfect for Valentine's Day.
 In addition, they are dairy free, gluten free, refined sugar free and made with just 5 ingredients.

 I've never been a huge Valentine's Day person, but I sure do love the excuse to make chocolates.
-Especially fun, festive pink chocolates like these Chocolate Covered Strawberry Truffles.
+Especially fun, festive pink chocolates like this chocolate covered strawberry truffles recipe!

 These truffles are: